xesnault/TicTacToe/README.md

 ```
 If you omit the `-p1` or `-p2` argument, the default is `human`.

-If you want to play against a friend, use the first player has to use the `-host` parameter and the second the `-join`
+If you want to play against a friend, the first player has to use the `-host` parameter and the second the `-join`
 with the IP of the first.

 ```